Ross Barkley: International career

 He has represented England at under-16, under-17, under-19, under-20, under-21 and senior level.

 He was selected to play in the 2009 Montaigu Tournament and captained the team to success, beating Germany 2–1 on penalties in the final.
 He also helped England win the 2010 UEFA European Under-17 Championship with two goals en route to the final where England beat Spain 2–1.

-Barkley was called up to the England U-21 squad in August 2011.
+19 year-old Barkley was called up to the England U-21 squad in August 2011.
 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June, in a 3–0 win in a warm-up match against Uruguay.
 He scored his first goal for England under-21s on 13 August 2013, in a 6–0 win against Scotland.

 Barkley was called up to the senior England squad in August 2013, and earned his first senior cap the following month, coming on as a substitute for Jack Wilshere in a 4–0 win in a World Cup qualifier against Moldova at Wembley.
 He was named in the England squad for the 2014 FIFA World Cup in Brazil, and made his World Cup debut as a 61st-minute substitute for Danny Welbeck in England's 2–1 opening defeat to Italy in Manaus.
 He played the full match in England's final group match, a 0–0 draw with Costa Rica in Belo Horizonte.
 He scored his first goal for the senior team in a 6–0 win against San Marino in a UEFA Euro 2016 qualifier in September 2015.

 Style of play

 In 2013, Everton manager Roberto Martínez described Barkley as a mix of Paul Gascoigne and Michael Ballack.
-England manager Roy Hodgson has said that Barkley's "pace and power" as well as his "excellent technique" are reminiscent of Paul Gascoigne, and Frank Lampard stated that Barkley reminds him of a young Wayne Rooney.
-Barcelona midfielder Xavi said in November 2014 that Barkley is good enough to play for the La Liga club, praising his physical and technical qualities in both penalty areas.
+England manager Roy Hodgson said that Barkley's "pace and power" as well as his "excellent technique" were reminiscent of Paul Gascoigne, and Frank Lampard said that Barkley reminded him of a young Wayne Rooney.